saucelabs/sauce-docs/docs/api-testing/composer.md

 <img src={useBaseUrl('img/api-fortress/2021/01/inputSets.png')} alt="Input Sets" width="500"/>

 There are two types of input data sets you can use:
-* __Global Parameters__: variables that are available across all tests in the project.
-Reference these variables simply by calling it within the test using the convention `“${VARIABLE}”`.
+* __Global Parameters__: variables that are available within a test, valid for that specific test _only_.
+Reference these variables by calling it within the test using the convention `“${VARIABLE}”`.
-* __Input Set__: group of input variables representing a scenario.
+* __Input Set__: group of input variables representing a scenario, valid for that specific test _only_.
 The test will be executed once for each input set, overriding the variable values into your test.

 <table>
 <tr>